MichaelCurrin/jekyll-blog-demo/README.md

 ## Requirements

+- Github account (for use with Github Pages)
+- Ruby
+- Bundler
+- Jekyll

 [Jekyll](https://jekyllrb.com/) is a static site generator written in _Ruby_.
 It is needed to build compile this project into a folder of static assets, which can be served in a variety of ways.

 You can serve the built site on a free _Github Pages_ URL.
 Only a simple repo configuration change is needed - see [tutorial](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).